philwhiles/frettler/README.md

 have to be accessed using the original way.
 See the Menu section below for full instructions, but the best explanation is achieved by actually trying it.

+**EXTRAS** I have added some images to the extras folder which I use to print a circle of fifths calculator, which you may also find useful.
+I print these and laminate them, having very carefully cut the outer so that it is a ring with an empty centre.

 Here is an example of its output :